Leave a Comment:

 I’ve also been drinking a little aloe vera juice in the hopes that would help.
 FYI, I’ve been a vegan for about 10 years.
 I eat a little herring or sardines every day in hopes of getting enough Omega 3’s.
 Plus I eat flax & other seeds & nuts every day.
 I also eat turmeric with every meal.

 Please let me know if you have any short-term advice.

-My understanding of an EMR, (see the article below), is to remove pre-cancerous tumors.
+My understanding of an EMR, see the article below, is to remove pre-cancerous tumors.
 My understanding is that a polyp is a pre-cancerous growth.
 I think that the vocabulary used by M.D.s is very confusing.
 Technically polyps, BE, other growths are considered “pre-cancer” because they increase the risk of becoming cancerous.

-I don’t know what your M.D. said to you about the purpose of EMR but removing the polyp will reduce your risk of developing EC.
+I’m not sure what your M.D. said to you about the purpose of EMR but removing the polyp will reduce your risk of developing EC.
 This is good.

 “I’m scheduled for a halo ablation July 18th.
 (I’m thinking this is the same thing as a RF ablation.”

 You are correct.
 HALO is a type of ablation.

 “IE: what did the EMR accomplish?
 Was it necessary?
 Will the RFA remove high grade dysplacia?”

 To confirm, yes, removing the polyp in your esophagus reduced your risk of EC.
 Just like removing polyps in one’s colon reduces the risk of colorectal cancer.

 Also, yes, radio-frequency ablation will reduce your risk of your BE becoming EC.
 Two different procedures for two different types of growths that increase the risk of EC.